ByScripts/wordpress-ajax-posts-loader/README.md

 * **Pagination CSS selector**: It's the CSS selector of the pagination element which will be removed when the plugin is loaded.
 (Default: `.pagination`)

+* **Remove link after last result**: When checked, the "Load more posts" link will be removed after retrieving the last results.
+Else its label is replaced with "No more posts to load" (Default: `false`)

 Installation
 ------------
 1. Upload the plugin in `/wp-content/plugins directory`.